BerliozFramework/BerliozDocs/http/redirections.md

 }
 ```

-If you want specify the HTTP response code, pass him in second parameter of `redirect()` method:
+If you want to specify the HTTP response code, pass it in the second parameter of `redirect()` method:

 ```php
 return $this->redirect('/new-route', 301);